 Plumbing vents are also referred to as vent stacks or plumbing air vents.
-Your plumbing vent system does not deal with water, even though it is part of a plumbing system.
+Although they are part of a plumbing system, your plumbing vent system does not deal with water.
 Plumbing systems are comprised of a drainage system and a ventilation system.
 A plumbing air vent is a vertical pipe that generally goes through your home’s roof, providing an entry point for air and an exit for odours and gas and helping ventilate drainage systems.

 It’s common for such gases to flow from the sewer system into your home.
 This build-up of gases can include methane, hydrogen sulphide, nitrogen oxides, sulphur dioxide, ammonia, etc. They cause a foul odour, but they can also be dangerous.

-Plumbing vents allow fresh air and let smell and sewer gasses out of your plumbing, stopping your home from smelling bad due to everything flowing through your pipes and sewer line.
+Plumbing vents allow fresh air and remove smells and sewer gasses fromyour plumbing, stopping your home from smelling bad due to everything flowing through your pipes and sewer line.
 So, a clogged plumbing vent is a serious matter.

 P-Traps